google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 ```
 {% endraw %}

-You may also wish to set [tags](https://docs.gitlab.com/runner/#tags) to select a relevant runner.
+For self-managed Gitlab instances, you may also wish to set [tags](https://docs.gitlab.com/runner/#tags)
+to select a relevant runner.

 Optionally, edit the following variables to customize your settings:
 - `SANITIZER` Select sanitizer(s)